Helpful Facts on Hot Foil Stamping and Cold Foil Printing

 - What substrate is the foil being used with?
 Again, the packaging’s substrate may determine the preferred method of foiling.
 Certain substrates only work with hot foil, while others are best with cold foil.

 - What type of look are you going for?
 One of the easiest ways to decide whether to use hot of cold foil stamping relies on the type of look you’re for.
 Traditionally hot foil provides more options, more definition, and better brilliance.

 At JohnsByrne, we are one of the leading print and packaging solutions providers in the industry.
 We have worked with top brands all over the world and pride ourselves on our commitment to pressing the limits through the creation of unique and compelling solutions.
-To learn more about the process, contact us today.
+To learn more about the cold foil or hot foil printing process, contact us today.